Paint-samples nature color-hunt is a fun Montessori color tablets DIY to get your little naturalist outdoors while refining the senses!

 Montessori Color Tablets DIY

-Paint samples can also be a substitute to Montessori Color Tablets Box 3.
+Paint samples can also substitute Montessori Color Tablets Box 3.
 (See a detailed post HERE.)

 Montessori color tablets DIY is also a fun activity to pair with colorful exotic and backyard birds.
 SEE BIRDS Kids Activities HERE.)